coditori/highly-skilled-job-offers/README.md

 ## 7- The Interview itself
 Companies have different structures some will start with a personal human resource interview and some will drop you an online assignment first, but there are usually three main parts:
 #### 7-0 General tips
-- Try to not speak fast (not so slowly also, but you should record your own voice and listen to that)
+- Try to not speak fast (not so slowly also, but you should record your voice and listen to that)
-- Use simple verbs and explain technical things as simply as possible
+- Use simple verbs and explain technical things as simple as possible
 - Listen carefully and if you did not get the question ask them to explain it
 #### 7-1 Introduction call
 Try to have a structure when you introduce yourself (introduction can be around 5 mins), I will suggest this structure but you are free to use it or not (this is based on my experience):
 - About yourself: Companies can see your professional life on your CV and here you can give a good overview of yourself!
 Start with your name/age and where are you living right now, why you moved to their country if you relocated before (why you like it), and your hobbies (2 mins)
 - The first and last companies: Eg: I started my first job at ... now working at ... for N number of years, Try to mention company size, Industry, B2B or B2C (30 seconds)
 - The team: Team size, Teamwork methodologies (Scrum, Kanban, ...), how you interact with POs (Project Owner), PMs (Product Manager) (30 seconds)
-- The latest project and technologies: Most important part in the interview is to try to mention your latest challenge (don't need to mention here how you solved the issue because it's probably a long story, so just mention the challenge later on they will ask about this challenge in details and you can give them more information) Eg: We are building a payment application with Java11 and we had a challenge to manage state over Microservices we also used  Spring boot, Automated CI/CD, Oauth, Microservices, and Kafka, ...
+- The latest project and technologies: Most important part of the interview is to try to mention your latest challenge (don't need to mention here how you solved the issue because it's probably a long story, so just mention the challenge later on they will ask about this challenge in details and you can give them more information) Eg: We are building a payment application with Java11 and we had a challenge to manage state over Microservices we also used  Spring boot, Automated CI/CD, Oauth, Microservices, and Kafka, ...
 (1 min)
 #### 7-2 Technical interview
 Prepare a brief introduction about you, years of experience, and your latest project challenge (30 seconds), and tell them you are learning a specific technology in your free time (that shows you want to be updated even in your free time) also remember these when they ask a question:
 - Don't jump into solving problem
+- Be specific and give them a short answer (just mention important things)
 - Try to understand what the question is
-- If you did not use a specific technology or you don't know how to solve a challenge you need to show them you have some ideas in your head and you are willing to learn
+- Make sure you say "I don't know" when you did not know a specific technology or you don't know how to solve a challenge, but ask them if they would like to hear your naive solutions/ideas
-- Go ahead and ask about the functional part of the system (or the interviewer may ask this): How the system works, Eg: If you want to design the Tiktok then ask about Uploading Size, Video caption, Feed videos (followers + recommender engine), favorite videos, following users
+- Go ahead and ask about the functional part of the system (or the interviewer may ask this): How the system works, Eg: If you want to design the Tiktok then ask about Uploading Size, Video caption, Feed videos (followers + recommender engine), favourite videos, following users
 - Non-functional part of the system: Scale (how many users?), Performance (transactions per second), API, Latency, Availability
 - Technical questions: Why SQL?
-How you managed state? troubleshooting, ...
+How you managed the state? troubleshooting, ...
 - Have a conversation between you and the interviewer (like when you do it with a team)
 ##### 7-2-1 Preparation
 - [Exponent channel (on youtube)](https://www.youtube.com/c/ExponentTV/videos)